 The core service that both these companies provide is domain name registration.
 When it comes to a registrar, price is the main criteria to look at but it’s not the only criteria to look at.
 You want a registrar that has good customer service, fast support, an easy interface and so forth.

 Regardless, let’s get to the point and look at the prices for Namecheap and GoDaddy.
 For strictly domain name registration Namecheap is the clear winner.

 Namecheap introduction rate fluctuates based on sales, but it’s always at most $8.88 a year and their renewal rates are currently $12.99.

-For the same exact domain name, GoDaddy offers a bigger upfront discount discount at $2.99 but then after the first two years will charge you $19.99 or more for the life of your domain name unless you move it to Namecheap which also costs money to do!
+For the same exact domain name, GoDaddy offers a bigger upfront discount discount at $2.99 but then after the first two years will charge you $19.99 or more for the life of your domain name.
+Nearly twice as expensive than Namecheap.

 - User interface – how easy is it to lock and unlock domains or change the DNS settings.